NeerajMalhotra-QB/pandera/docs/source/pyspark_sql.rst

 ----------------------------------------
 *new in 0.16.0*

-By default, error report is generated for schema and data level validations.
+By default, error report is generated for both schema and data level validation.
 In *0.16.0* we also introduced a more granular control over the execution of Pandera's validation flow.
-This is achieved by introducing configurable settings that allow you to control execution at three different levels:
+This is achieved by introducing configurable settings set using environment variables that allow you to control execution at three different levels:

 1. SCHEMA_ONLY: This setting performs schema validations only.
 It checks that the data conforms to the schema definition, but does not perform any additional data-level validations.